bcebere/ite-api/README.md

 ## Usage

-The [notebooks/](https://github.com/bcebere/ite-api/tree/main/notebooks) folder contains several examples and use cases for using the library:
+The [notebooks/](https://github.com/bcebere/ite-api/tree/main/notebooks) folder contains several examples and use-cases for the library:

  - [Training and evaluation of GANITE(Tensorflow)](https://github.com/bcebere/ite-api/blob/main/notebooks/ganite_train_evaluation.ipynb) - Example of how to train and test the GANITE model, Tensorflow version.